adibifard/F4SPC/README.md

 `-wm <int>      (water model [3 or 4])`

- The type of the water model (3-point or 4-point model).
+ The type of the water model (3 or 4 site model).

 `-out  [<.csv>]    (output)`

- The output  `.csv` file holding the tabulated [t,F4] data.
+ The output  `.csv` file containing the [t,F4] time series.
 If not assigned, a `.csv` file will be created with the same name as the input `.gro` file.

 `-ws   <string>    (water residue name in the .gro file)`